-With aging, this pacemaker system might not work as well, says Smith, associate professor of surgery, clinician in UConn Health’s Center for Continence and Voiding Disorders, and researcher at the UConn Center on Aging.
+With aging, this pacemaker system might not work as well, said Smith, associate professor of surgery, clinician in UConn Health’s Center for Continence and Voiding Disorders and researcher at the UConn Center on Aging.

-“Just how does the brain talk to the bladder, and how can we adjust this communication should it start to fail, in order to help our patients?” he asks.
-“Current available treatments are not fully addressing our patient’s overarching urinary problems, because it’s not just about the bladder.”
+“Just how does the brain talk to the bladder, and how can we adjust this communication should it start to fail, in order to help our patients?” said Smith.
+“Current available treatments are not fully addressing our patient’s overarching urinary problems because it’s not just about the bladder.”

-The bladder, located in the front of the pelvis, is an important muscular organ with a sensitive system of nerves that acts as a holding chamber and protects the kidneys from infection.
+The bladder, located in the front of the pelvis, is an important muscular organ with a sensitive system of nerves that acts as a holding chamber and protects the kidneys from infections.

 Under the brain’s control, urination happens when the bladder muscle contracts.
 Most of the time though, the brain is telling the bladder to relax so that we can hold urine.
 As the bladder fills, it sends signals about its fullness to the brain.
-But in later life, this system is often not as accurate, leading to urinary issues from incontinence and overactive bladder to urinary infections.
+But, in later life this system often is not as accurate, leading to urinary issues from incontinence and overactive bladder to even urinary infections.

 While regulated by the brain, Smith notes that the bladder is still a muscle and can only take so much added stress.
 Not paying attention to symptoms, smoking, and poorly controlled diabetes all can contribute to damaging sensitive bladder control systems.

-“If you are having a urinary issue – know that you are not alone,” says Smith.
-“We all need our bladder to work right to live high quality lives, so make sure to find out what is happening by talking to your primary care doctor.”
+“If you are having a urinary issue – know that you are not alone,” said Smith.
+“We all need our bladder to work right to live high quality lives so make sure to find out what is happening by talking to your primary care doctor.”

-Smith hopes through his research to better understand what’s normal when it comes to human urinary health and how widespread urinary issues truly are.
+Smith looks forward to his research to better understand what’s normal when it comes to human urinary health and how widespread urinary issues truly are.

-He says the grant, a Paul B. Beeson Emerging Leaders Career Development Award in Aging, will not only propel the research project but also provide him opportunities to engage, interact with, and learn from scientists and clinicians involved in aging research throughout the world.
+The grant, a Paul B. Beeson Emerging Leaders Career Development Award in Aging, will not only propel the research project but also provide Smith opportunities to engage, learn from and interact with scientists and clinicians involved with aging research throughout the world, according to Smith.

-“An important part of improving care for older adults is developing the idea that ‘disease’ is not just a failure of one organ; the whole system has to be considered,” he says.
+“An important part of improving care for older adults is developing the idea that ‘disease’ is not just a failure of one organ; the whole system has to be considered,” said Smith.